 - Don’t test on exercises that you haven’t practised a lot.
-A good rule of thumb to know if you’re ready to test a particular movement is to ensure you’ve completed a minimum of 500 good quality reps in the weeks/months leading up to the test.
-Testing exercises you’re inexperienced in greatly increases your chances of muscle soreness and injury.
+A good rule of thumb to know if you’re ready to test a particular movement is to ensure you’ve formally practised squats with good technique at least once weekly for at least a few weeks.
+Testing exercises that you’re inexperienced in greatly increases your chances of muscle soreness and injury.

-The heaviest lift you can perform safely & properly will be your 1RM.
-A test should be stopped the moment technique is compromised.
+- The heaviest lift you can perform safely & properly will be your 1RM.
+The test should be stopped when technique is overly compromised.

 - As humans we’re subject to circadian rhythms, which means our bodies tend to function better at particular times of the day.
 Athletically speaking, many people perform better in the afternoon or evening than they do in the morning.

 - Tests are most useful when implemented strategically as part of your training programme.
 Doing so can help you avoid over-stressing your system and negatively affecting your training.
 This is something you’ll want to discuss with your coach.

 - Always take into account your injury history before testing your heaviest lift.
 It’s important to weigh up the risks - if there’s a chance you could be causing damage, don’t bother testing until you’ve rehabilitated your injury.
 Avoid risky exercises and if something doesn’t feel right then stop straight away.